 Confession always approaches self-justification, turning its purported mirror onto the soul into an accusation against others.
 Goldin's "mirror" comes with plenty of that.
 Her work necessarily risks sentimentality, then, and that, too, brings her newfound sunsets closer to the rest of her career.
 The slide show runs very much the same risk.
 It starts with all but a claim to sainthood for one woman, and it ends by the artist's co-opting that woman's life for herself.
 Maybe all that wallowing explains why I shied away from the last photos, derived from the slide show's final section as less focused and disturbing than her best-known, smaller-format work.

 Maybe Goldin always wallows way too much to hold up an uninflected mirror.
-Diane Arbus could make that claim, even when her subjects relate far less obviously to ordinary New York lives.
+Diane Arbus could make that claim, even when her subjects relate far less obviously to ordinary New York lives, or Mary Ellen Mark in New Orleans.
 Still, I had to like the show's combination of grit and formal structure, self-revelation and repeated disturbance of its continuity.
 The segment leading up suicide packs an especial wallop.
 If the show's mellowness makes that approachable for me, all the better.

 Bill Henson ran at Robert Miller through June 3, 2006, Hanna Liden at Rivington Arms through May 14, Jocelyn Hobbie at Bellwether through May 6, Nathalie Djurberg at Zach Feuer through May 27, Judith Eisler at Cohan and Leslie through March 25, "The Trace of a Trace of a Trace" at Perry Rubenstein through April 15, and Nan Goldin at Matthew Marks through April 22, 2006.